MicrosoftDocs/memdocs/memdocs/analytics/overview.md

 For this preview, you can enroll devices via Configuration Manager or Microsoft Intune.

 ### <a name="bkmk_intune_prereq"></a> To enroll devices via Intune, this preview requires:
-- Intune enrolled devices running Windows 10
+- Intune enrolled devices running Windows 10 Pro, Windows 10 Pro Education, Windows 10 Enterprise or Windows 10 Education.
+Windows 10 Home is not supported.
+- Windows 10 devices must be Azure AD joined or hybrid Azure AD joined.
+Workplace joined or Azure AD registered devices are not supported.
-- Startup performance insights are only available for devices running version 1903 or later of Windows 10 Enterprise (Home and Pro editions aren't currently supported), and the devices must be Azure AD joined or hybrid Azure AD joined.
-Workplace joined machines aren't currently supported.
+- Startup performance insights are only available for devices running version 1903 or later of Windows 10 Enterprise or Windows 10 Education (Windows 10 Pro support is planned for a future release.)
 - Network connectivity from devices to the Microsoft public cloud.
 For more information, see [endpoints](troubleshoot.md#bkmk_endpoints).
 - The [Intune Service Administrator role](https://docs.microsoft.com/intune/fundamentals/role-based-access-control) is required to [start gathering data](enroll-intune.md#bkmk_onboard).
    - By clicking **Start**, you agree to and acknowledge that your customer data may be stored outside the location you selected when you provisioned your Microsoft Intune tenant.